PatternFly 6 upgrade

 PatternFly 6 supports our new design token system, which changes variable names across PatternFly.
 These changes mean that all existing CSS overrides must be updated (or removed), because they will be targeting outdated styles and will no longer work.

-Wherever you have any custom CSS overrides that reference PatternFly class names or CSS variables, you should carefully review them and make updates to ensure that they align with our token variables, as described in our tokens documentation.
-As much as possible, we recommend removing your CSS overrides so that your product upgrade experience will be smoother for future releases.
+Wherever you have any custom CSS overrides that reference PatternFly class names or CSS variables, you should carefully review them and make updates to ensure that they align with our new design tokens, as described in our tokens documentation.

-The class-name-updater codemod automatically identifies class names that need to be updated as a result of changes in PatternFly 6.
-This helps highlight places in your codebase that may require you to make adjustments.
+• class-name-updater: Automatically identifies and renames classes that need to be updated as a result of changes in PatternFly 6.

-When using this codemod, make sure to:
+When using this codemod, make sure to add:

-The tokens-update codemod can help you update global CSS variables in your React code.
 Note that this will only fix JavaScript or TypeScript files: not CSS.

 This codemod updates global color variables to a temporary hot pink color (--pf-t--temp--dev--tbd, or t_temp_dev_tbd when using React tokens) to visibly mark the places where you will have to manually replace tokens.
 For other global variables (like spacers, font size, or box shadows), this codemod will attempt to provide an auto-fix to match the same value (or the closest one).